siraisisatoru/3Dprinter-cookbook/README.md

 # License

-This project is agreed upon by all development members to make it public.
-The project follows MIT licensing and all external users are free to make modifications to the code in this repository.
+All development members agree upon this project to make it public.
+The project follows MIT licensing and all external users are free to modify the code in this repository.

+# Contributors
+Special thanks to all team members who contributed to the front-end development of the project. @guli0499 @pph32 @BraedenCa @Charmingcaiusyd